greg-raven/Impeachment-Chronicles/_posts/2019-12-31-the-genesis-of-impeachment-was-when-the-president-was-running-for-office.md

 ---
-title: 'The genesis of impeachment was when the president was running for office'
+title: "The genesis of impeachment was when the president was running for office"
 layout: post
 author:
 - Al Green